-The Learning Center, which is located in APEX (Gault library) offers a variety of academic support services, programs and 1:1 meetings available to all students.
+The Learning Center, which is in APEX (Gault library) offers a variety of academic support services, programs and 1:1 meetings available to all students.
 Popular areas of support include time management techniques, class preparation tips and test taking strategies.
-In addition the Learning Center coordinates peer-tutoring for several academic departments.
-Students are encouraged to schedule an appointment at the APEX front desk or call x2595.
+In addition, the Learning Center coordinates peer-tutoring for several academic departments.
+Students are encouraged to schedule an appointment at the APEX front desk or visit the Learning Center Website for additional options.